Book Clubs

 Mystery Book Club

-First Wednesday (September-December, February-June) at 3:00 p.m. in the Community Room and via Zoom
+First Wednesday of the month (September-December, February-June) at 3:00 p.m. on Zoom

 Join author Carol Shmurak to discuss mystery books with a new theme each season.
 To participate, contact Carole at cshmurak@gmail.com and put “Wallingford Mystery Book Club” in the subject line.